hardhats/vista-install-docs/New/InstallGTM.rst

 Using the Installation Script (GT.M)
 ------------------------------------

-The installation script, gtminstall, is downloads and installs the current GT.M release.
-From http://sourceforge.net/projects/fis-gtm/files/GT.M%20Installer, download the latest version of the GT.M installer (currently version 0.13) into a temporary directory, either using a browser, or a program such as wget, and execute it.
+Download the installation script, gtminstall, to install the current GT.M release.
+Download and execute the latest version of the GT.M installer (currently version 0.13) from http://sourceforge.net/projects/fis-gtm/files/GT.M%20Installer into a temporary directory, using either a browser or a program such as wget.

-Depending on your network configuration the wget command may need environment variables to be set to go through proxy servers, and the sudo command may require the -E option to pass your shell environment to root process invoked by the sudo.
+Note: depending on your network configuration, the wget command may need environment variables to be set to go through proxy servers, and the sudo command may require the -E option to pass your shell environment to the root process invoked by the sudo.

 .. raw:: html